NeroReflex/Gishiki/Documentation/docs/installation/docker.md

 # Docker
-The official Docker environment for Gishiki can be found on [DockerHub](https://hub.docker.com/r/neroreflex/gishiki/)..
+The official Docker environment for Gishiki can be found on [DockerHub](https://hub.docker.com/r/neroreflex/gishiki/).

-This Docker image is derived from php:7.1-apache (more info [here](https://hub.docker.com/_/php/)), the purpose of that image is to be able to deploy an application based on Gishiki is every environment with a few minutes of work.
+This Docker image is derived from php:7.1-apache (more info [here](https://hub.docker.com/_/php/)), the purpose of that image is to be able to deploy an application based on Gishiki on every environment with a few minutes of work.

 ## Usage